Army Reserve Officers’ Training Corps (ROTC)

 Students who accept a contract to become an officer must maintain acceptable levels of academic performance and physical fitness.
 ROTC academic performance requirements may exceed Institute standards.
 Breach or willful evasion of the contract could lead to a period of enlisted service or to repayment of scholarship funds.

 Specific information concerning benefits, ROTC training programs, career opportunities, and contractual obligations can be obtained from the program offices listed in this section.

-The Army ROTC program at MIT is designed to enhance a student’s college education by integrating into the curriculum leadership & management theory with leadership practicum modules.
+The Army ROTC program at MIT is designed to enhance a student's college education by integrating into the curriculum leadership and management theory with leadership practicum modules.
 Through coursework and in-class practical experience, students will develop decision-making, team-building, and time-management skills—leadership qualities that are essential to success in any field, including corporate or research careers.
-Students completing the ROTC program are awarded a commission as a Second Lieutenant in the US Army.
-Students may participate in the first two years of Army ROTC with no commitment to military service.
+Students completing the ROTC program earn a commission as a Second Lieutenant in the US Army, Army Reserve or Army National Guard.
+Non-scholarship students may participate in the first two years of Army ROTC with no commitment to military service.

 The four-year curriculum combines classroom and leadership laboratory work.
 Any MIT student is eligible to participate in the leadership development courses regardless of academic grade.